-- 1. Deadline for Requesting Authorization for an Existing Discharge - a.
-An RFA for the existing discharges from the small MS4 owned or operated by a Highway Agency must be submitted to the Department on or before March 10, 2003 or 30 days after the effective date of N.J.A.C.
-7:14A-24 and 25, whichever is later, except as provided below. - i.
+1. Deadline for Requesting Authorization for an Existing Discharge

+- a.
+An RFA for the existing discharges from the small MS4 owned or operated by a Highway Agency must be submitted to the Department on or before March 3, 2004, except as provided below. - i.
 The Department may, in its discretion, accept an RFA submitted after the foregoing deadline; however, the Highway Agency may still be held liable for violating the deadline to apply in accordance with N.J.A.C.
 7:14A-25.4 and for discharging pollutants without a valid NJPDES permit in accordance with N.J.A.C.
+7:14A-2.1(d).

-7:14A-2.1(d). - 2.
-Deadline for Requesting Authorization for a New Discharge - a.
-An RFA for discharges from a new small MS4 owned or operated by a Highway Agency must be submitted to the Department at least ninety (90) days prior to the operation of the new MS4 system.
+2. Deadline for Requesting Authorization for a New Discharge

+- a.
+An RFA for discharges from a new small MS4 owned or operated by a Highway Agency must be submitted to the Department at least ninety (90) days prior to the operation of the new MS4 system. - i.
-- i.
 A Highway Agency that already has authorization to discharge from a small MS4 under the Highway Agency Stormwater General Permit does not need to submit an additional RFA for the expansion of an existing small MS4. - ii.
-A new small MS4 is a small MS4 that did not exist on the effective date of this permit and results in a new discharge to surface or ground waters of the state.
+A new small MS4 is a small MS4 that did not exist on March 3, 2004 and results in a new discharge to surface or ground waters of the State.